sp3897/2020-Notes-Miscellaneous/vscode-debug-config.md

 ## Use this config file to setup debug on your vs code

-I know that its but do not want to google it everytime :-)
+I know that its but do not want to google it everytime Note : when you want to debug you need to be on the same file to start debugging on the VS Code editor

 ```
 {